G1OJS/G1OJS.github.io/pages/High Performance Magloop.md

 ![Padding capacitors config 1]({{ site.baseurl }}/assets/img/80m padding example.jpg)

 I've been experimenting with "magnetic" loop antennas for a few years now and running tests using WSPR (with hundreds of spots & statistical analysis) to drive out the losses from my antenna.

+In passing, a note on using thick conductors to maximise loop efficiency:
+Thick conductors can help reduce skin effect losses but "diminishing returns" apply after a reasonable thickness, especially in the presence of other losses such as connections, nearby lossy material etc. I have found 10mm soft copper tube to be a good compromise between losses, expense, and ease of handling / construction.
+The additional performance of thicker material, even going to 40mm diameter which would cost hundreds of £ for a 7.5m loop, is only about 1 to 1.5 dB.

 I know from the "Ham Radio Web" that Vaccuum Variable Capacitors (VVC) are the gold standard for low loss capacitors in magloops, but I've achieved good results with air spaced variables and wanted to see how far I could push this without "giving in" and buying a VVC.
 Lessons learned with air spaced capacitors:
  - Don't rely on the wiper contact to connect to the moving plates.
 The wiper is a source of loss resistance - enough to make it melt & fail with just a bit of power!
 Instead, clamp a flexible wire to the spindle or solder one to the final moving plate.